google/youtube-8m/youtube-8m/README.md

 ### Training on Video-Level Features

 You can train over video-level features with a few commands.
-First, navigate to the directory *immediately above* the source code.
-You should be able to see the source code directory if you run 'ls'.
-Then run the following:
+First, navigate to the directory containing the 'setup.py' file.
+You should be able to see the 'youtube-8m' directory containing this readme if you run 'ls'.
+Then run the
+following:

 ```sh
 BUCKET_NAME=gs://${USER}_yt8m_train_bucket